Story and Photo by Sumshee

 We live in The Highlands, an older neighborhood with lots of three-story houses, big trees and alleys.
 One winter night a few years ago, at two or three in the morning, I went out onto the back porch to enjoy the night before going off to bed.
 I have an old radio with a cassette player.
 It’s perfect for 24/7 outside use on the back porch.
 It even has two short-wave bands, which is nifty for tuning to distant and foreign radio stations late at night.

-The radio was tuned to a high school radio station from across the river in New Albany, Indiana.
+the river in New Albany, Indiana.
 They are mostly automated during non-school times.
 It has a pretty cool format: If it was ever a hit, in ANY genre, they play it.
 I have heard segways like the old ‘50s hit “Primrose Lane” followed by Willie Nelson, then AC/DC.
 Now THAT’S a mix.
 The only tie-in is that is was a hit.
 That’s the thread.

 Just as I stepped out onto the porch, on comes “Imagine” by John Lennon.
 It struck a chord with me more strongly than usual on that cold, clear, crisp, quiet night – nary a leaf on a tree to muffle the sound traveling through the neighborhood, no traffic sounds, and that special “carry” of sound that cold air seems to have, much akin to that on a glassy lake ... it seems to go forever.